pulumi/pulumi-hugo/themes/default/content/blog/pulumi-targets-dotnet-6/index.md

 pulumi convert --language csharp --out csharp-from-yaml
 ```

-This command generates a full C# project from the YAML program into the directory `./csharp-from-yaml`, then it restores the dependencies and builds the project.
+This command generates a full C# project from the YAML program into the directory `./csharp-from-yaml`, then restores the dependencies and builds the project.
 Now if you examine `Program.cs`, it contains the converted program and follows the succinct C# 10 syntax that targets .NET 6:

 ```csharp
 using System.Collections.Generic;